The Best Islands In Hawaii

 3. Molokai – “The Friendly Isle”

-If it’s cocktails by the pool, 24-hour room service, and 5G data coverage that you’re in search of – look elsewhere.
+If it’s cocktails by the pool, 24-hour room service, and 5G data coverage that you’re searching for – look elsewhere.
 Molokai is as real as Hawaii gets and finally drives home the message that you’re visiting one of the most remote island chains in the world.
-Life around here is beautifully stuck in the ’90s, on a good day, but this is actually part of Molokai’s charm.
-Just stick to the island’s unofficial motto – “Slow down, this is Molokai!” – and you’ll discover a Hawaiian treasure that is off the beaten track.
-Molokai is sparsely populated and of its tiny population, over 50% have native Hawaiian heritage.
-This means that you don’t have to go to touristy luau shows to actually meet real Hawaiians.
+Life around here is beautifully stuck in the ’90s on a good day, but this is actually part of Molokai’s charm.
+The island is sparsely populated, and of its tiny population, over 50% have native Hawaiian heritage.
+This means that you don’t have to go to touristy luau shows actually to meet real Hawaiians.

-Molokai is all about winding down and balancing the act of doing nothing on a deserted pristine beach with hiking to stupendously scenic spots.
+Molokai is all about winding down and balancing doing nothing on a pristine beach with hiking to stupendously scenic spots.
 And while there aren’t a whole lot of activities to choose from, the ones that do exist are extraordinary.
-Molokai’s most moving experience is the visit to the remote Kalaupapa Peninsula.
-From 1866 to 1969, the peninsula was a quarantine zone for victims of leprosy who were forced to relocate here.
-These days, access is restricted and a special permit is required for hiking or riding a mule down to the national park.
-Your guided visit to the village and peninsula covers both historical and scenic spots.
-If you’re lucky, you might even meet one of the former patients who now willingly lives in this slice of paradise.
+Molokai’s most moving experience is the visit to Kalaupapa National Historical Park.
+From 1866 to 1969, the remote Kalaupapa Peninsula was a quarantine zone for victims of leprosy who were forced to relocate here.

 Great for: hiking, remote beaches, going “off the grid”, meeting Hawaiians